KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Experimental Results

-Table~\ref{tab:longbench_cot_vlm} reports generation quality on CoT reasoning and video understanding.
-For CoT, we evaluate Qwen3-4B, 8B, and 14B with thinking mode on three multi-document QA tasks from LongBench (HotpotQA, 2WikiMultihopQA, MuSiQue)~\cite{bai2023longbench}, reporting averaged accuracy across tasks.
+Tab.~\ref{tab:longbench_cot_vlm} reports generation quality on CoT reasoning and video understanding LMs.
+For reasoning, we evaluate on three multi-document QA tasks from LongBench (HotpotQA, 2WikiMultihopQA, MuSiQue)~\cite{bai2023longbench}, reporting averaged accuracy across tasks.
 For video understanding, we evaluate Qwen2.5-VL-3B (QVL3B), 7B (QVL7B), and InternVL3-14B (IVL14B), reporting averaged scores on MLVU-SSC and MLVU-VS (range: 2-10).
-We omit InfiniGen and InfiniGen* since Tab.~\ref{tab:main_acc_llama} and Tab.~\ref{tab:main_acc_qwen} of Appendix~\ref{app:more_eval} already confirm their poor performance.
-Like with text understanding, \DesignName outperforms Loki and ShadowKV on NVMe and eMMC disks, with minor accuracy losses $\leq$4.6\%, and score losses $\leq$0.4. \DesignName-t also strikes a good balance between KV cache memory footprint and generation quality, while all other methods incur severe degradation in output quality ($\geq$45.0\% accuracy loss on text models and $\geq$2.1 points, or 46.7\%, on video models).
-In contrast, \DesignName-t constraints losses to 3.6-10.0\% on text models and 0.4-1.8 points on video models.
+Recalling evaluation setting A (Sec.~\ref{subsec:eval_methodology}), we configure all offloading methods with per-batch memory budgets set to $1/13$ and $1/34$ of the full KV cache, applied across all models.
+We omit InfiniGen and InfiniGen* since Tab.~\ref{tab:main_acc_llama} and Tab.~1 of Appendix~\ref{app:more_eval} already confirm their poor performance.

+Like with text processing, \DesignName outperforms Loki and ShadowKV on NVMe and eMMC disks, with minor accuracy losses $\leq$4.6\%, and score losses $\leq$0.4. \DesignName-t also strikes a good balance between KV cache memory footprint and generation quality, while all other methods incur severe degradation in output quality ($\geq$45.0\% accuracy loss on reasoning models and $\geq$2.1 points, or 46.7\%, on video models).
+In contrast, \DesignName-t constraints losses to 3.6-10.0\% on reasoning models and 0.4-1.8 points on video models.
 Its advantage grows with model size: $\geq$0.3 points on QVL3B, $\geq$1.7 on QVL7B, and $\geq$1.9 on IVL14B.